intellifi-nl/push-doc/mqtt_topics.md

 MQTT Topics
 ===========

 The whole Intellifi infrastructure is event driven in nature.
 All events are transfered by the message bus.
-The big advantage of this is that all messages are also available to request from the message bus.

 MQTT requires that a topic is added to each send message.
 This topic can be used to request the kind of messages that you would like to subscribe to.
 This is really needed when your setup grows.
 Thousands of events per second could flow through the message bus.
 I can't make up a reason to request them all in a single application.